 Plastic surgery refers to a repertoire of surgical procedures that are primarily focused on the correction or restoration of form and function.
 While cosmetic or aesthetic surgeries are among the better known procedures, plastic surgery also involves several different types of reconstructive surgery, microsurgery, hand surgery, and burn treatment apart from body sculpting.

-Statistics released by The Cosmetics Physicians Society of Australia (CPSA) show that Australians are spending roughly $1 billion a year collectively on plastic surgery procedures and other cosmetic treatments, including injectibles (such as Botox & fillers), the most popular non-surgical cosmetic procedure in Australia.
+Statistics released by The Cosmetics Physicians Society of Australia (CPSA) show that Australians are spending roughly $1 billion a year collectively on plastic surgery procedures and other cosmetic treatments, including injectibles (such as Anti-wrinkle injections & fillers), the most popular non-surgical cosmetic procedure in Australia.
 The most popular surgical procedures are breast augmentation, rhinoplasty, and liposuction with injectibles and chemical peels being the most popular non-surgical procedures.

 Liposuction is a cosmetic surgery procedure that helps get rid of excess fat from specific areas of the body such as the thighs, the abdomen and the waist.
 Though it is the fastest way to eliminate excess body fat, patient need to be careful about their diet and focus on healthy living after the procedure.